-During the provious year ended 31 March 2022 the management of Holding Company planned to sale the asset and was in the process of identifying a prospective buyer.
-Further, the fair value of asset was expected to be higher than the carrying amount hence shown under non-current asset held for sale and measured at the carrying amount as at 31 March 2022.
-During the current year, the asset has been sold and profit of sale has been disclosed under the head "other income" in the Consolidated Statement of Profit and Loss

-2 The fair value of the Holding Company's non-current asset held for sale (net carrying value as per books is R\$ 22.72 lakhs) at 31 March 2022 is R\$.
-46.50 lakhs.
+- 1. During the previous year ended 31 March 2022 the management of Holding Company planned to sale the asset and was in the process of identifying a prospective buyer.
+Further, the fair value of asset was expected to be higher than the carrying under non-current asset held for sale and measured at the carrying amount as at 31 March 2022.
+During the current year, the asset has been sold and profit of sale has been disclosed under the head "other income" in the Consolidated Statement of Profit and Loss - 2, The fair value of the Holding Company's non-current asset held for sale (net carrying value as per books is Rs 22.72 lakhs) at 31 March 2022 is Rs, 46,50 lakhs.
 This has been arrived at on the basis of a valuation carried out at that date by an independent valuer not connected with the company.
-The fair value was determined based on the market companable approach that reflects recent transaction prices for similar properties.
+The fair value was determined based on the market comparable approach that reflects recent transaction prices for similar properties.